-From Namrung, we begin to trek to Lho.
+From Namrung, we begin to trek to Lho on the eighth day of our 16 Days Manaslu Circuit Trek.
 The trail passes through a small plateau of Bhanzam.
 We will see large barley fields and stone houses.
 We will walk for around two hours before reaching the village of Lihi.

 The Lihi village is beautiful.
 The astounding views of the surrounding areas are very impressive.

 The houses in Lihi looks like American townhouses.
 They sit next to each other in a row.
 Some houses surround a common courtyard.
 In the village, there is a small Gompa too.